Australian Uni Grade Calculator

 WAM (Weighted Average Mark)

-• Commonly used for honours entry, scholarships, and postgraduate applications in Australia.
+Commonly preferred parameter for honors entry, elite scholarships, and postgraduate competitive ranking sequences in Australia.

 Frequently Asked Questions